CT Coronary Angiography

 Your doctor may give you a drug to slow down your heart rate before coming for your scan.
 When making your appointment, we will ask you to:

-- Avoid caffeine (tea, coffee, energy drinks,carbonated soft drinks) for 24 hours prior to the scan.
+- Avoid caffeine (tea, coffee, energy drinks,carbonated soft drinks) morning prior to the scan

 - Fast (nothing to eat or drink) for 4 hours prior to the scan